target111/go-crypt/README.md

 No problem, a key.txt file will be created in the exectuion dir.
 Ask them to give you the file then decrypt it with `decrypt_key.go` and put the key into `decrypt-offline.go` then you just compile it like you did with the other bins.

 _Ok, fine, how do I get my money after a successfull ransom?_
-Simply sweep the private addresses from the `server/log.txt` file.
+Simply sweep the private addresses from the `log.txt` file.
 Do I also need to teach you how to grep?

 _It just doesn't work!_
 Try without compression.